carbonplan/cdr-verification/components/methods/methods.md

 All changes to the tool and content can also be tracked directly on [GitHub](https://github.com/carbonplan/cdr-verification/tree/main/data).

 ## Acknowledgments

+This tool has been developed and updated since its release by a collaborative group including Freya Chay, Kata Martin, Danny Cullenward, Raphael Hagen, and Jeremy Freeman (CarbonPlan) and Joanna Klitzke, Zeke Hausfather, Hannah Bebbington, Frauke Kracke, Judy Savitskaya, and Scott Litzelman (Frontier).

 At multiple points in the process, we have received important input and feedback from external experts, including CDR companies, scientists, and other CDR ecosystem actors.
 Any remaining mistakes or mischaracterizations are the authors’ sole responsibility.